gatsbyjs/gatsby/docs/tutorial/index.md

-Now you're screen should look something like this (other than the image which can vary).
+Now your screen should look something like this.

 ![Screen Shot 2017-06-03 at 11.57.10 AM](images/moving-along.png)

 ## Linking between pages

 Websites are pages and links between pages.
-While we've now got a pretty sweet first page, let's create a new one.
+While we've now got a pretty sweet first page—one page and no links doesn't feel very webby.
+So let's create a new page.

-So let's first create the link to the new page.
+First create the link to the new page.

 To do that, import the `<Link>` component from the `gatsby-link` package we installed earlier.